‘Pure souls, didn't I tell you not to be seduced by this colourful world for I am the Ultimate Painter.’ Rumi

 The religions need someone to insert elements of Moore's Law and economies of scale to change their naive approach.
 It is not a 'manufacturing defect' but rather the antiquated viruses of software that have totally corrupted the 'hardware.'
 The hardware created by the ' software dogma' based on the Holy Scriptures is unable to operate in modern times.
 The demands of Modern age have moved on, we cannot run a K computer at 8.16 peta FLOPS, the fastest in the world on "the 4000 family chip."

 From nothing to nothing!
-As we expand, the galaxies will become undetectable, and all the energy all information will be lost from the cosmos.
-The universe will revert to nothingness, we started with nothingness of a black hole we will end right there in 100 trillion years or so.
-Man is fresh out of caves.
-10,000 years of known civilization, starting from Jericho, is only a fraction of time of our one billion year plausible and likely stay here until the sun implodes and busts us.
-The Prophets and Gods we have created in this cave age era of ours will all be forgotten as small footnote of our pagan humble beginnings.
+As we expand, the galaxies will become undetectable, and all the energy and all the information will be lost from the cosmos.
+The universe will revert to nothingness, we started with the nothingness of a black hole we will end right there in 100 trillion years or so.
+The man is fresh out of caves.
+10,000 years of known civilisation, starting from Jericho, is only a fraction of the time of our one billion years plausible and likely stay here until the sun implodes and busts us.
+The Prophets and Gods we have created in this cave age era of ours will all be forgotten as a small footnote of our pagan humble beginnings.

 One thing will continue i.e. the ideas perpetrated by the likes of Carl Sagan: ''For small creatures such as us the vastness is bearable only through love.''
 Future recorder of events will treat us a 'the knowledgeable creatures of this age of information' as 'upper cave age' limited mortals due to our predominant addiction and mental enslavement on the set of beliefs originated from hearsay, scriptural myths and legends.
 4 billion of practising faithful are oblivious to the fact that mankind is on the cusp of a new era of information that shall last million of millenniums.